 At first glance, Tenuta La Romana seemed as though it was peeking out of a robe of vineyards dressing the Monferrato hills.
 The mustard-colored building, with its Palladian windows and chocolate-brown shutters, was eye-catching, even among a stunning landscape of summer green hues.
-Historically, this structure now housing the agriturismo was called L’Armanna.
+The structure that now houses the agriturismo was previously called L’Armanna.
 It was constructed in the 18th century and was originally owned by noble families.
 Today, it overlooks an atmospheric lake, poplar grove, vineyards, a handful of farmhouses, and even a small hilltop fortress.

 La Riserva del Gusto

 La Riserva del Gusto’s name hints at its penchant for good taste, as well as its location inside a nature reserve.
-In its early days, the now-shrimp-colored structure housed clergy, something that’s evident when you pop into its wine cellar, a former crypt.
-The elegant restaurant specializes in cuisine of the Langhe and Monferrato, and has charismatic Chef Luigi Vinciguerra at its helm.
+In its early days, the shrimp-colored structure housed clergy — something that’s evident when you pop into its wine cellar, which was once a crypt.
+The elegant restaurant specializes in cuisine of the Langhe and Monferrato.
+Charismatic Chef Luigi Vinciguerra is at its helm.

-When I asked what recently encouraged him to take over the restaurant, he did not hesitate.
+When I asked Chef Luigi what encouraged him to take over the restaurant, he replied without hesitation.

 Though Italian tradition and Piemonte cuisine favor heavily in his fare, Luigi is not afraid to blend old ideas with contemporary ones.
 Jazz & blues nights are weekly offerings, and Chef Luigi is also happy to prepare meals that appeal to vegetarians, vegans, and people who are unable to consume gluten.